My availability is Mondays and Fridays. I offer both face to face and virtual supervision sessions.

 -answer any questions you may have

 Abuse, ADD / ADHD, Anger management, Anxiety, Autism spectrum, Bereavement, Cancer, Career coaching, Child related issues, Chronic fatigue syndrome / ME, Coaching supervision, Cultural issues, Depression, Disability, Eating disorders, Health related issues, Identity issues, Infertility, Life coaching, Loss, Obsessions, OCD, Phobias, Post-traumatic stress, Pregnancy related issues, Relationships, Self esteem, Self-harm, Sexual identity, Sexuality, Spirituality, Stress, Trauma, Women's issues, Work related issues

 Behavioural, Brief therapy, CBT, Existential, Family therapy, Gestalt, Humanistic, Integrative, Person centred, Phenomenological, Psychodynamic, Solution focused brief therapy, Systemic

 Clients I work with

-Adults, Children, Couples, Families, Older adults, Trainee, Young people
+Adults, Children, Couples, Families, Older adults, Trainees, Young people

 How I deliver therapy